Permanent Highway Maintenance for Kent & the South East

 Asphalt & Surfacing

 Asphalt surfacing must provide strength, flexibility, waterproofing and skid resistance.
-Failures often occur when water, traffic loading or poor construction joints weaken the pavement structure.
+Failures often occur when water, traffic loading or poor construction joints weaken the pavement layers.

 Common asphalt materials